 Report each grant or other assistance (including provision of goods, services, or use of facilities), regardless of amount, provided by the organization to any interested person at any time during the organization's tax year.
-Examples of grants are scholarships, fellowships, internships, prizes, and awards.
+Examples of grants are scholarships, fellowships, discounts on goods or services, internships, prizes, and awards.
 A grant includes the gift portion of a part-sale, part-gift transaction.

-See Reasonable effort on page 3, applicable to Part III.
+See Reasonable effort later, applicable to Part III.